uport-project/credential-status/README.md

 # credential-status

-A credential status aggregator for did-jwt.
+A credential status method aggregator for did-jwt.

 ## Usage